What it is

 What to practice

-- Ask for something small: a ladder, a jump start, an egg
+- Ask for something small: a ladder, a jump start, an egg, a ride to the shop

 - Say yes when a neighbor asks you, even when it's mildly inconvenient